AnkitChoudhaary/Fusion-of-Custom-Search-Engine-with-LLMs/readme.md

 ### 2. Fusion with LLMs

 #### Querying the LLM
-To enhance speed and specific results, we fused our custom search engine with LLMs, utilizing tools and technologies such as Hashing and vectors for word processing, scoring paragraphs, and Minheap for obtaining top-k paragraphs.
+We fused our custom search engine with LLMs to enhance speed and specific results, utilizing tools and technologies such as Hashing and vectors for word processing, scoring paragraphs, and Minheap for obtaining top-k paragraphs.
 The OpenAI Python module facilitated query requests to ChatGPT.

 ## Performance Metrics